henriqueinonhe/promises-training/README.md

 - Foundation
   - promise

+> [!NOTE]
-_Note: As you can see, currently, there isn't that many advanced exercises, but the idea is that new exercises will be added over time._
+> As you can see, currently, there aren't that many advanced exercises, but the idea is that new exercises will be added over time.

 ## Tests

-Each exercise is accompanied by automated tests so that you can check your implementation.
+Each exercise is accompanied by automated tests so that you can check your solution.

 To run a single exercise's tests, run: